houdiniproject/houdini/README.md

 - Nonprofit org user account management
 - Simple donation management for donors

-This is a Rails 3.2 app; [we want to upgrade](https://github.com/houdiniproject/houdini/issues/47).

 Much of the business logic is in `/lib`.

 The frontend is written in a few custom frameworks, the largest of which is called Flimflam.